 That’s a love story that makes Valentine’s Day, shopping and all of the rest a little less important and getting to see your face and share this journey the most important part of opening these barn doors.

-Our next sale is February 15th from 9am-3pm.
+Our February hours are Saturday 10-1 and Sunday 12-3.
 We will try to keep it cozy.
 You wear your layers!
 Bring a friend, your smile or your broken heart.
 Either way, we will be waiting for you.